-Participants shared important memories related to their experience in an SABC intervention.
-They mentioned how, through the intervention, thev understood or learned something new that has become valuable to their daily lives:
+Participants shared important memories related to their experience an SABC intervention. mentioned how, through the intervention, thev understood $\circ$ r learned something new that has become valuable to their daily lives:

 "I remember we did a play with puppets which taught the importance of paying the water and sanitation service tariffs.
-It was a very inspiring moment for me as it was an experience I never had before and, through it, I learned we all have a shared responsibility when it comes to paying our tariffs". - Paraauavan participant in student and multiple SABC activities referring to an experience one or two years prior.
+It was a very inspiring moment for me as it was an experience I never had before and, through it, I learned we all have a shared responsibility when it comes to paying our tariffs". - Paraauavan participant in student and multiple activities referring experience one or two years prior.

-"One of my fondest memories the from workshops as an Agent of Change was when a facilitator coached US and instilled in us the of modulating habit our voice. (...)
-This has greatly helped me in my daily life, as I always participate (...) at the assembly and meetings I need to tap into that voice". - President of a Water User Committee in Nicaragua, participant in multiple activities speakina of an experience one or two years prior.
+"One of my fondest memories the from workshops as an Agent of Change was when facilitator coached US and instilled in us the of modulating habit voice. (...)
+This has greatly helped me in my daily life, as I always participate (...) the assembly meetings I need to tap into that voice". - President of a Water User Committee Nicaragua, participant in multiple activities speakina of experience one or two years prior.